rfire12/tweets-sentiments-recognition/README.md

 # tweets-sentiments-recognition

 This app detects tweets's sentiments using a Naive Bayes model.
-Tweets are fetch from the twitter's API using an specified hashtag to collect them.
+Tweets are fetch from twitter's API using an specified hashtag to collect them.

 ## Run this project